agpo-ilr-uni-bonn/PromotionskollegModule6800_2023/README.md

+### I added the JAE paper on the surrogate model application I mentioned in todays Q&A

 # PromotionskollegModule6800_2023
 Course material and links for Promotionskolleg Module 6800: Machine learning in applied economic analysis.
 September 4-8, 2023 (in presence in Bonn, Nussallee 19, seminar room)